 We happily accommodate and welcome participants' guests who are traveling with them during workshops when we can, to a limited extent, and with certain restrictions.
 It is typically not possible to accommodate non-participant guests on expeditions.
 Click the "more" tab for details.

-Many of our clients travel to workshops in the company of their spouse, a family member, or friend, and we do everything we can to welcome and accommodate them, short of gratis participation in the workshop, involvement that negatively impacts the experience of our clients, or provision of services, meals, etc. at Visionary Wild expense (except on occasions when VW explicitly invites one guest per participant to be our guests at a meal, as we sometimes do).
+Many of our clients travel to workshops in the company of their spouse, a family member, or friend, and we do everything we can to welcome and accommodate them, short of gratis participation in the workshop, involvement that negatively impacts the experience of our clients, or provision of services, meals, etc. at Visionary Wild expense.

 Lodging: At most workshops where single-occupancy lodging is included as part of the package, one additional guest may stay in the participant's room at no extra cost.
 If there is any additional cost to Visionary Wild for lodging, transportation, or anything else due to the presence of the non-participant guest, that cost is the responsibility of the hosting participant.